-Carved Traveler Wood Case ($24+)
+Carved Traveler Wood Case

 With a wide range of different designs engraved onto natural wood, Carved is a great place to find something stylish with real personality.
 The company’s cases make use of flexible black plastic outfitted with thin button covers, good-sized port openings, and textured sides that really add grip.
 The wooden back panel is inlaid, and you can choose from a wide selection of plain finishes or those adorned with eye-catching artistic designs.
-Prices range from $24 up to $56.

 If you want solid drop protection, then you’ll be glad that Seidio has gone for a tried-and-true combination of shock-absorbing TPU and hard polycarbonate.
 All the openings you need are correct and the button covers work well.
 There’s a cut-out for the Apple logo on the back, along with a built-in kickstand that’s handy for watching movies on your 6S Plus.
 Many users will also appreciate the bundled felt-lined holster, which comes with an adjustable belt clip.